EASME

 Grant in 2015

 ZenRobotics Ltd., established in 2007 and headquartered in Helsinki, Finland, specializes in AI and robotics-based recycling systems.
-The company's flagship product, ZenRobotics Recycler, is a robotic waste sorting system that separates raw materials from various waste streams, including commercial, industrial, municipal solid, and construction waste.
-This system, the world's first of its kind, uses AI to accurately identify and sort waste fractions, increasing efficiency and reducing costs.
-ZenRobotics markets its solutions globally through a reseller network.
+The company's flagship product, ZenRobotics Recycler, is a robotic waste sorting system that separates raw materials from various waste streams such as commercial, industrial, municipal solid, and construction waste.
+This system, the world's first of its kind, uses AI to accurately identify and sort waste fractions, increasing efficiency and reducing costs in recycling processes.
+ZenRobotics markets its systems through a global reseller network.

 GasEK